 A first poop:

-Your babies first poop will likely look the weirdest.
-This poop is called Meconium and it is made up of amniotic fluid, dead skin cells, and bile.
-Considering its ingredients, its no wonder Meconium poop looks sort of like black tar and will pass within the first 24 hours.
-A baby that does not pass Meconium needs to be seen by a doctor right away, this could indicate an intestinal blockage.
+Your baby’s first poop will likely look the weirdest.
+This poop is called Meconium and is made up of amniotic fluid, dead skin cells, and bile.
+Considering its ingredients, its no wonder meconium poop looks sort of like black tar.
+It will pass within the first 24 hours.
+A baby that does not pass meconium needs to be seen by a doctor right away, this could indicate an intestinal blockage.